Cleaning Business Licence

 Businesses offering general cleaning services at premises or any public places, even if these services form only part of their overall business, are required to obtain a cleaning business licence before commencing any cleaning works.
 Cleaning works are mainly divided into 3 cleaning sub-sectors, namely (1) Office and Commercial, (2) Food and Beverage, and (3) Conservancy (including cleaning of public areas under Town Councils).

-Businesses which sub-contract their cleaning works to licensed cleaning businesses are also required to have a cleaning business licence of their own.
-In general, cleaning businesses are encouraged to employ their own cleaners to perform the cleaning work so as to ensure the delivery of quality services with trained cleaners.
+Businesses which sub-contract their cleaning works to licensed cleaning businesses are required to have a cleaning business licence of their own.
+From 1 January 2024 onwards, businesses that provides cleaning manpower to other cleaning businesses will also be required to be licensed.

 When a licence is not needed